Reql1337/is218-final/readme.md

 The `call_groq_function` function interacts with the Groq API to parse user input and call the appropriate function.

 ### 3. Console Interface
-The `console_chat` function handles the interactive user experience.
+The console_chat function handles the interactive user experience and stores results in the database after each calculation.

+### 4. Database Integration
+The CalculationResult model is used to store results of operations in an SQLite database.
+The database is configured through the DATABASE_URL environment variable.

 ---

 ## Notes
-- Ensure the `.env` file is in the same directory as the script.
+- Ensure that the 'env' has your GROQ API key in it.
 - The application gracefully handles division by zero with an error message.
 - This project demonstrates how to integrate Groq's advanced API features into a Python application.

----

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.

----

-## Contributions
-Contributions are welcome!
-Feel free to submit issues or pull requests to enhance the functionality.

 ---